tsani/ahvoda/api.markdown

     * List all listings created before the given date and time.
 * max (type: integer)
     * List no more than the given number of listings.
-* businessId (type: integer)
+* createdBy (type: integer)
-    * List only listings for this business.
+    * List only listings created by this business, identified by their businessId.
-* employeeId (type: integer)
+* dispatchedTo (type: integer)
-    * List only listings that have been dispatched to this employee.
+    * List only listings that have been dispatched to this employee, identified by their employeeId.
+* workedBy (type: integer)
+    * List only listings associated with this employee, identified by their employeeId.

 #### Responses